SuryaVignesh06/SuryaVignesh06/README.md

 <div align="center">

-### Building software that feels intelligent, intuitive, and impactful.
+### Engineering software that is intelligent, intuitive, and impactful.

 </div>